notsyncing/azarrot/README.md

 And access `http://localhost:8080/v1/models` too see all loaded models.

-More details are in the documents: (Coming soon)
+More details are in the documents: [Azarrot documents](https://notsyncing.github.io/azarrot/)